Error bounds for Physics Informed Neural Networks in Nonlinear Schr\"odinger equations placed on unbounded domains: Numerical results

 \subsection{Solitons}

 We present now our first results for the case of the soliton $Q$ in \eqref{solitonQ}.
 We choose parameters $c = \nu = 1$ but we ensure that our results are very similar for other similar values of $c$ and $\nu$.
-The space region is {$[-8,8]$} and the time region {$[-2,2]$}.
+The space region is {$[-10,10]$ with $N_4=N_5=32$ points}, the time region {$[-2,2]$ with $M_4=M_5=32$}, { and we take $H=4$ hidden layers with $n_H=20$ neurons each}.
 Our results are summarized in Fig. \ref{fig:1}, where the continuous line represents the exact solution and the dashed line is the solution computed using the proposed PINNs minimization procedure.
 In particular, Fig. \ref{fig:1-1} and \ref{fig:1-2} present respectively the real and imaginary parts of the computed soliton solution for three different times.

-In Fig. \ref{fig:2}, the evolution of the computed constants $\widetilde A$, $A$, $B$, and the error of the approximation is presented in terms of the number of iterations of the numerical algorithm for the soliton solution with values $\alpha=\beta=1$.
+In Fig. \ref{fig:2}, the evolution of the computed constants $\widetilde A$, $A$, $B$, and the error of the approximation is presented in terms of the number of iterations of the numerical algorithm for the soliton solution with values $c=\nu=1$.
 It is noticed in Fig. \ref{fig:2-1} that the constant $\widetilde A$, measuring the $H^1$ difference between the approximate solution at time zero and the initial data decreases in time, revealing that to get a better approximation for all posterior times, it is necessary to get very small errors at the initial time.
-Concerning the evolution of the computed values for the constants $A$ and $B$, graphed in Figs. \ref{fig:2-2} and \ref{fig:2-3}, despite certain ``explosions'' produced during the evolution of the algorithm, they stabilize at some $O(1)$ value during a big part of the numerical procedure.
+Concerning the evolution of the computed values for the constants $A$ and $B$, graphed in Figs. \ref{fig:2-2} and \ref{fig:2-3}, they stabilize at some $O(1)$ value during a big part of the numerical procedure.
 The error function \eqref{eq:loss}, graphed in Fig. \ref{fig:2-4}, naturally decreases through computations to achieve an $O(10^{-3})$ value.